akkisahu176/-AI-CHATBOT-WITH-NLP/README.md

 <div align="center">

 ```
-👤 User: "What's the status of order #1234?"
+👤 User: "track my order"
-🤖 Bot:  "Your order #1234 is being prepared! 🍕
+🤖 Bot: "Sure.
+Please enter your order id."
-         Current status: In Kitchen
-         Estimated time: 15 minutes remaining"

-👤 User: "Thanks!"
+👤 User: "order id is 44"
-🤖 Bot:  "You're welcome!
-I'll notify you when it's ready for delivery."
+🤖 Bot: "The order status for order id: 44 is: in progress"
 ```

 </div>